Enabling Personal Emergency Response Solutions

 Ken added, “In 2019, our mPERS platform processed more than 210,000 medical alarms and provided vital assistance to subscribers every 2.7 minutes in one month alone.
 And, more than half of our subscribers who pressed their device buttons for assistance were away from home.
 This indicates how important it is for us to have real-time connectivity features on our IoT platform even when subscribers are not at home.”

 Considering the importance of having uninterrupted bidirectional data movement with negligible network latency, Freeus decided to build a new platform for its new devices using a messaging-centric architecture.

 Freeus investigated many different messaging solutions, however these solutions did not live up to their expectations.
 After careful research, Freeus decided to go with the MQTT protocol, because it is light weight, provides bi-directional data connectivity, and works seamlessly even on unreliable networks.

 "During our exploratory phase around MQTT, we researched several different MQTT brokers.
 The team decided that HiveMQ would be a the best solution to move forward with.
 We used the HiveMQ trial version, performed integration testing and found out that HiveMQ is indeed the best fit for our solution.
 It provided all the functionalities essential to empower our IoT platform,” said Spencer Ferrin, Director of Software Engineering at Freeus.

 Some of the advantages Freeus has enjoyed after using the HiveMQ MQTT broker include:

-An Overview of HiveMQ MQTT Broker Integration on Freeus IoT Platform
+An Overview of the HiveMQ MQTT Broker Integration on the Freeus IoT Platform